NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/advanced_infos.md

 ```

 For the Turtlebot4, do the following:
-1. SSH into the Turtlebot: `ssh ubuntu@<Ip adress of raspberry pi>` (default password is turtlebot4)
+1. SSH into the Turtlebot: `ssh ubuntu@<Ip address of raspberry pi>` (default password is turtlebot4)
-2. Either modify `/etc/turtlebot4/fastdds_rpi.xml` (may get overridden with future Turtlebot4 updated) or create a new file (more configuration nedded) and insert following configuration (replace XXX.XXX.XXX.XXX with IP-Adress of Raspberry Pi):
+2. Either modify `/etc/turtlebot4/fastdds_rpi.xml` (may get overridden with future Turtlebot4 updated) or create a new file (more configuration needed) and insert following configuration (replace XXX.XXX.XXX.XXX with IP-address of Raspberry Pi):
 ```bash
 <?xml version="1.0" encoding="UTF-8" ?>
 <dds>